 Students who were in dual enrollment prior to Fall Term 2018 are not required to satisfy the civic literacy requirement.
-Prior to the award of an Associate in Arts degree, students who began dual enrollment in the Fall Term 2018 or later are required to demonstrate civic literacy.
+Prior to the award of an Associate in Arts or Bachelor's degree, students who began dual enrollment in the Fall Term 2018 or later are required to demonstrate civic literacy.